gavraq/credit-project/README.md

 - `.gitignore` – Specifies files and directories to be ignored by Git
 - `backend/` – Django backend application (core logic, models, API, admin)
+    - All workflow engine logic and models are now centralized in `workflow_engine/` for maintainability and a single source of truth.
 - `frontend/` – React + Material-UI frontend application (created in Task 3)
 - `tasks/` – Task Master task definitions and progress tracking
 - `Documentation/` – Documentation for each project task and setup phase